Khanty: Organisation

 The Khanty are one of the indigenous minorities in Siberia with an autonomy in the form of an okrug (autonomous area).

 Culture

+The Khanty share many cultural similarities with the Mansi people.
+Together they are called Ob-Ugric peoples.

 Economy and livelihood

 The Khantys' traditional occupations were fishery, taiga hunting and reindeer herding.
 They lived as trappers, thus gathering was of major importance.

-During the winter, the Khanty lived in stationary huts made out of earth and branches at permanent villages.
+During the winter, the Khanty lived in stationary huts made out of dirt and branches at permanent villages.
 During the spring, the Khanty moved towards hunting and fishing grounds, where they constructed temporary rectangular-shaped shelters out of birch-bark and poles.

 Weapons utilized by the Khanty were advanced for the period and included longbows, arrows, spears, and the use of iron helmets and chain mail.

 Religion

 Most Khanty are today Orthodox Christians, mixed with traditional beliefs (shamans, reincarnation).
 Their historical shaman wore no special clothes except a cap.
 Traditional Khanty cults are closely related to nature.
 The Crow spring celebration is being celebrated in April, nowadays it is April 7, the same day as the Annunciation day.
 The Bear Celebration is being celebrated occasionally after a successful hunting of a bear.
 The Bear Celebration continues 5 or 6 days (the duration depends on the sex of the animal).
 Over 300 songs and performances occur during a Bear Celebration.
 The most important parts of the celebration are: